sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/verses/parapariya.md

 > When barefoot on a thorny path\
 > One would walk\
 > Quite mindfully\
-> That’s how a sage should walk in the village
+> That's how a sage should walk in the village

 </div>